 A nurse was elected to the Knesset (Israel’s parliament) for the first time in 2003.
 Ilana Cohen, member of the 16th Knesset, is the secretary of the Nurses’ Association, and has spearheaded many struggles in the past.
 Nurses who belong to professional organizations, such as the Association of Public Health Nurses and Schools of Public Health in Israel, advance the interests of nursing in the Knesset and its committees through professional lobbyists.
 The professional struggle finds political expression in the deliberations of the Knesset committees.

-Shulamit (Shuli) Mualem-Rafaeli, a member of Knesset until 2019 and a nurse by profession, also promotes a professional agenda such as the appointment of nurses to the hospital ethics committees.
-In recent years she has been noted for her sponsorship of Nurses Day in the Knesset, during which debates on the subject of nurses and nursing are held in the various Knesset committees.
-This trend shows an increase in clear-headedness and readiness to play the accepted rules of the political game.
+Shulamit (Shuli) Mualem-Rafaeli, a member of Knesset until 2019 and a nurse by profession, also promotes a professional agenda such as the appointment of nurses to hospital ethics committees.
+In recent years, she has been noted for her sponsorship of Nurses Day in the Knesset, during which debates on the subject of nurses and nursing are held in the various Knesset committees.
+This trend shows an increase in clear-headedness and readiness to play by the accepted rules of the political game (Antrobus, 2004).

-In 1995, legislation of a National Health Insurance Law not only assured medical coverage for all Israeli residents.
-The reform led to fundamental changes in the structure of the health system as a whole, including nursing. nurses were given roles that they had not conducted prior—care management, disease management and case management.
+The 1994 National Health Insurance Law not only assured medical coverage for all Israeli residents, the reform also led to fundamental changes in the structure of the health system as a whole, including nursing.
+Nurses were given roles that they had not conducted prior—care management, disease management, and case management.
 It was in these realms that nurses found full expression and utilization.
 Nurses excelled in the advances and efficiency they brought to health management in terms of cost-benefit and achievement of optimal clinical outcomes.
-The change most prominent was in the role of nurses in the community.
-While health costs continued to rise and where care for the chronically ill constitutes 70-80 percent of all expenditures, optimal utilization of resources is indispensable.
-A managed care provides advantages in the organizational, clinical, and economic domains, alike.
+The most prominent change was in the role of nurses in the community.
+Health costs continued to rise, and care for the chronically ill constitutes 70-80% of all expenditures, so optimal utilization of resources is indispensable.
+Managed care provides advantages in the organizational, clinical, and economic domains, alike.
 Most programs where nurses were appointed to manage patient/client care were successful.
-It was found that nurses with suitable training bring improvement in clinical measurements and lower costs.
+It was found that nurses with suitable training bring improvement in clinical measurements and lower costs (Megnazi et al., 2010).

-Encouraged by these trends, The Leaders and the Nursing Administration in the Ministry of Health promoted a plan for nursing specialization and courses in relevant fields such as care management for heart failure, palliative care, and prescription management as complementary services in the work of nurses in the community.
+Encouraged by these trends, the leaders and the Nursing Division in the Israel Ministry of Health promoted a plan for nursing specialization and courses in relevant fields such as care management for heart failure, palliative care, and prescription management as complementary services in the work of nurses in the community.
 The Ministry of Health’s Nursing Authority operated in a number of directions to bring about full academization including opening nursing programs at regional colleges.
-Between the years 1995-2010 eight study programs in nursing were opened at colleges and Retraining university graduates for careers in nursing with study grants and shortened study programs
+Between the years 1995-2010 eight study programs in nursing were opened at colleges and for retraining university graduates for careers in nursing with study grants and shortened study programs

-Another area is the research that, with academization, has expanded and is reflected in publications in prestigious journals and its increase in the number of researchers with PhDs and professorships.
-All this thanks to prominent academic leadership and the struggle for academization that began before the establishment of the state.
-Prominent nurses in the field are Hava Golander, Tamar Krulik and Freda DeKeyser Ganz, Chaya Greenberger, Miriam Hirschfeld, and others who are conducting nursing research in Israel and serve in academia.
-An exceptional example is Prof. Rebecca Bergman, who won the most prestigious prize in Israel for her doing in nursing and the establishment of the first Academic nursing department in Israel – the Israel Prize.
+Another research area found that academization has expanded and this is reflected in publications in prestigious journals and an increase in the number of researchers with PhDs and professorships.
+This is thanks to prominent academic leadership and the struggle for academization that began before the establishment of the state.
+Nurses such as Hava Golander, Tamar Krulik, Freda DeKeyser Ganz, Chaya Greenberger, Miriam Hirschfeld, and others are conducting prominent research in the field of nursing in Israel and serve in academia.
+Notably, Prof. Rebecca Bergman won the prestigious Israel Prize for her work in nursing and for establishing the first academic nursing department in Israel.